-As illustrated in figure 5b, the plane intersects with the carina and is perpendicular to the bisector line of the biphication.

 3) I have a tough time deciphering the legends in figure 2.
 There appears to be 2 mouse studies (triangles) that are both black (this study).
 The triangles indicating mice C57BL/6 suggest that only that strain was used in the figure but I do not get that from reading the text.
 The text has C57J/6 mice while the legend has C57BL/6 mice.
 Rather than using shades of grey to indicate the study, might the authors use solid markers, open markers, and dotted marker/lines?

+Figure 2 has been updated.

 4) Why were the 0.5 particles not included in figure 2B?

-Only C57BL/6 mice in this figure.
-It is now clarified in the legend
+Data with 0.5 µm particles were obtained in Balb/c mice.
+Only data from C57BL/6 mice were included in figure 2B and as such no 0.5 µm data sets from the lapdMouse archive were included.
+We have now make this clearer in the legend and in the text.

 5) The authors state a significant effect of "height" on the deposition pattern with deposition being greater in the lung apex.
 In a prone mouse, the lung apex is at the same level as the lung base so I do not see the effect of height.
 The authors later discuss non-dependent and dependent lung regions when they are talking about cranial and caudal regions, respectively.
 Again, I do not think of these as non-dependent and dependent regions in a prone mouse.

+We have modified the wording and refrain to use “height” to describe the position of the near-acini compartments to avoid the analogy with gravitational effects and height.
+Similarly, we now refer to the cranial and caudal regions of the lung rather than apex and base of the lung.
+Changes have been made throughout the manuscript.

 6) The authors define "hot spots" within near-acini regions.
 They then suggest that the hot spots are likely at airway bifurcations to the apical lung regions.
 If I understand it correctly, the defined hot spots are in the near-acini compartments exclude the airways and therefore cannot be at airway bifurcations.

+The figure below (Fig 14 from bauer et al. J. Appl.
+Physiol., 2020) shows the near-acini segmentation (panel B) and the segmented airways (panel D).
+All distal airways identified in red in panel D were included in the near-acini compartments.
+The only airways excluded from the near-acini segmentations were the main monopodial airways leading to each lobe.
+So, deposition at each airway bifurcation was included in the near-acini deposition analysis, except for deposition at the most proximal airway bifurcation in each lobe.